Financial Help for Disabled Persons

 Grants for Children with Disabilities

-Some organizations that offer a variety of grants nationally are:
+Some national organizations that offer grants:

 Government Programs for Children with Disabilities